unifiedcontrolsystem/dai-ds/README.md

 build/distributions/install-docker_cp4_dai_{version}.sh
 ```

-These install package includes 4 services to control docker-compose
+These install packages include 4 services to control docker-compose
 containers.
 One each for postgres, voltdb, rabbitmq, and dai.
 It assumes all
 adapters run on one system.
 The EventSim application must be run as a
 standalone docker-compose application using the eventsim.yml file.